 2. Submit official transcripts (in English) from each secondary (high school or equivalent) and post-secondary (college or university) school attended.
 While your country may not call them "transcripts" we are referring to a comprehensive listing of all courses you have completed at each institution.

-3. If English is not your native language, please provide proof of your proficiency.
+3. All international students are required to provide proof of your proficiency.
 You may submit results from the Test of English as a Foreign Language (TOEFL).
 Minimum requirement is 550 for the paper based test and 80 for the computer based test.
 The institutional code for Shasta Bible College and Graduate School is 4717.
+No exceptions.

 4. Give evidence of ability to meet the financial responsibilities of an education in the United States in United States dollars.
 This includes, but is not limited to, round-trip travel, tuition, health care, school supplies, and room and board costs.
 You will need to complete the Statement of Financial Responsibility and you will need a sponsor to complete the Affidavit of Sponsor.
 The US Bureau of Citizenship and Immigration Services requires evidence that you can afford to pay for your entire education, including living expenses, before an I-20 can be issued.